Dragon8029/100-days-of-code/Attempt4.md

 *Sept 24, 2018*

 Completed the "Technical Documentation" project from @freeCodeCamp.
 That completed the Responsive Web Design section, I now have my certificate.
 Moved on to the javaScript Algorithms and Data Structures section.

+---

+##A4D36:
+*Sept 25, 2018*

+Starting working through the Basic JavaScript section from @freeCodeCamp.